-Hi guys, It’s Emily here, the founder of Weshare.
+Hi guys, It’s Elad here, the founder of Weshare.

-The team and I started this project because we believe that one person (no matter where he/she lives) can make a positive change on someone else’s life only by sharing his/her knowledge.
+I started this project because I believe that one person (no matter where he/she lives) can make a positive change on someone else’s life only by sharing his/her knowledge.

-Our story begins about five years ago, in a period of confusion, trying to figure out what we want to do with our lives.
-At the beginning it was obvious that we wanted to impact the world in a positive way but the questions of how and why still remained.
-So we’ve started to go back to our roots and learn about the history of the world.
+My story begins about five years ago, in a period of confusion, trying to figure out what I want to do with our lives.
+At the beginning it was obvious that I wanted to impact the world in a positive way but the questions of how and why still remained.
+So I’ve started to go back to our roots and learn about the history of the world.

-As you reach tons of information about ancient civilizations and cultures you tend to think how amazing it is what we’ve done so far as a humans.
-It came up that in order to create great things in history we’ve had to co-operate to build new technology, new social systems etc.
+As you reach tons of information about ancient civilizations and cultures you tend to think how amazing it is what I’ve done so far as a humans.
+It came up that in order to create great things in history I’ve had to co-operate to build new technology, new social systems etc.

 One question that came up in mind was – why did people connect with each other?
 And the answer was actually pretty simple, it was because our lives as human beings were dependent on others to help us survive.

-If we look at the prehistoric man, they depended on their family to stick together in ruff times or when predators came.
+As humanity, If we take a look at the prehistoric men & women, they depended on their family to stick together in ruff times or when predators came.
 After few thousands of years there were more families drawn together to form a tribe.
 Those tribes had also to stick together to protect their land, food and offsprings.
 Till this day we see those kinds of behaviours in remote places in Africa and Asia.
 It was clear that they had to trust each other and build off each others strengths in order to survive.

 Around that time I heard this Jeremy Rifkin interview where he talked about what he calls the “Empathic Civilization” which basically means that we can feel each others’ pain and joy as if we felt it ourselves.
 Such a thing could be reasonable as we see in history the rise of religions and empires about 3000 years ago.